dodo5522/solar_monitor/doc/source/index.rst

 ..
-TS MPPT Monitor documentation master file, created by sphinx-quickstart on Fri Mar 27 07:41:23 2015.
+Solar Monitor documentation master file, created by sphinx-quickstart on Fri Mar 27 07:41:23 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TS MPPT Monitor's documentation!
+Welcome to Solar Monitor's documentation!
 ===========================================

 Contents: